The best pillows for every type of sleeper - CNN Underscored

 Bicor Featherfull Feather and Down Standard Pillows, 4-Pack ($62.99, originally $82.99; wayfair.com)

-Alwyn Home White Orin Soft Down and Feathers Standard Pillow, 3-Pack ($55.99; wayfair.com)
+Alwyn Home White Orin Soft Down and Feathers Standard Pillows, 3-Pack ($55.99; wayfair.com)

 “These down feather mix pillows are awesome!
 They plump up nicely and retain their shape week to week.
 The pillow covering is a nice smooth material that keeps all the feathers safely inside so that nothing sticks through to poke you,” raves one reviewer of this well-priced down pillow trio.